rockerbacon/modorganizer2-linux-installer/README.md

 Can also be used on custom Wine installations with a few manual steps (see the "CUSTOM WINE INSTALLATION" section).

 ### WORKING GAMES:
-- Skyrim Special Edition
+- TESV: Skyrim Special Edition
-- Skyrim (Untested)
+- TESV: Skyrim (Untested)
+- TESIV: Oblivion (Untested)
+- Fallout 4 (Untested)
+- Fallout 3 - Game of the Year Edition (Untested)
+- Fallout 3 (Untested)
+- Fallout New Vegas (Untested)

 ### KNOWN BUGS/LIMITATIONS:
 - You cannot safely launch apps from within Vortex as its prefix is not configured to run other apps;